-For more specific information on how to best summarize sources, see Chapter 8: Citing Sources [https://edtechbooks.org/-cVh]
+For more specific information on how to best summarize sources, see Chapter 9: Talking About Sources

 If you’d like more guidance on writing an annotated bibliography (including examples), see Purdue Online Writing Lab’s Guide to Annotated Bibliographies (scroll down):

 Corralling cattle is an exhilarating practice that requires both quick thinking and strong skills on the part of the herder.
-For a cowgirl to do her job right, the cattle must be found, rounded up, inspected carefully, and then corralled--much like your sources!
+For a cowboy or cowgirl to do their job right, the cattle must be found, rounded up, inspected carefully, earmarked, and then corralled—much like your sources.

 Why is this an issue?